evanobenauer/PlaceRace/README.md

-Note: Say that the Platform code is located in UIPhysics Library

 # PlaceRace 2D Platformer

 ![title](img/placerace.gif)

 PlaceRace is a little game developed with inspiration from other 2D challenge platformers in mind including Geometry Dash or Flappy Bird
-This game uses true physics equtions and unique collision code to make sure everything runs smoothly and intuitive
+This game uses true physics equtions and unique collision code to make sure everything runs smoothly and intuitive The game is built upon GlowUI and the UIPhysics library (both located in my repositories)

 *Premise*
 - PlaceRace is a game where you are racing against the clock!
 The world is filled with barriers and is it constantly speeding up!